anandav/PaperTrade/README.md

  ## Build
  Client build (npm run build) will build app and move the dist to '/server/public' folder.

-> :warning: Authentication and Authorization in not implemeted, will implement SAML/OAuth  in futurechit .
+> :warning: Authentication and Authorization in not implemeted, will implement SSO(SAML/OAuth) support in future.

 > :warning: Delete functionality won't ask for conformation.